Postdoctoral Fellowship Yale Psychotherapy Development Center

 B.S., Psychology University of Texas at Dallas

-Dr. Wupperman is invested in improving the understanding and – ultimately – treatment of emotion and behavior dysregulation (often known as self-destructive, impulsive, or addictive behaviors).
-Before joining the faculty at John Jay, she completed a postdoctoral fellowship (through the Yale Psychotherapy Development Center) and served as research faculty at Yale School of Medicine.
-Her research focuses on: 1) evaluation and dissemination of a transdiagnostic psychotherapy (Mindfulness and Modification Therapy; MMT) developed to target dysregulated behaviors; 2) exploration of constructs underlying emotion and behavior dysregulation; and 3) investigation of the effects of mindfulness and emotion-regulation skills on mental health and well-being.
+Dr. Wupperman is invested in improving treatment for individuals with dysregulated emotions and behaviors (often known as self-destructive, impulsive, or addictive behaviors).
+Before joining the faculty at John Jay, she completed a postdoctoral fellowship through the Yale Psychotherapy Development Center and served as research faculty at Yale School of Medicine.
+Her research focuses primarily on evaluating and disseminating a transdiagnostic psychotherapy (Mindfulness and Modification Therapy; MMT) developed to target dysregulated behaviors.
+Related research includes: 1) exploring constructs underlying emotion and behavior dysregulation, and 2) investigating the effects of mindfulness and emotion-regulation skills on mental health and well-being.
 She recently completed her third grant-funded clinical trial of MMT, which can be customized to target specific populations and dysregulated behaviors.

-Dr. Wupperman is currently writing a detailed MMT treatment manual.
+Dr. Wupperman is currently writing a book on improving therapy for clients with dysregulated behavior (Guilford Press).
 She regularly conducts MMT workshops, trainings, and consultations for mental-health practitioners at all levels.
 She also authors a Psychology Today blog focused on self-destructive (dysregulated) behaviors: https://www.psychologytoday.com/blog/beyond-self-destructive-behavior

 *Denotes student authors at time of project

-Wupperman, P., *Ryan, B., *Unachukwu, F., *Edwards, E. (In preparation).
+Wupperman, P., *Ryan, B., *Unachukwu, F., *Edwards, E. .
 A transdiagnostic treatment for behavioral dysregulation: A case series of Mindfulness and Modification Therapy targeting binge eating.

-*Edwards, E., & Wupperman, P. (Accepted for publication).
-Emotion regulation mediates effects of alexithymia and low emotion differentiation on aggressive behavior.
+*Edwards, E., & Wupperman, P. (2016).
+Emotion regulation mediates effects of alexithymia and emotion differentiation on aggressive behavior.
+Deviant Behavior.

 Wupperman, P., *Gintoft-Cohen, M., Haller, D. L., Flom, P., Litt, L. C., & Rounsaville, B. J. (2015).
 Mindfulness and Modification Therapy for behavior dysregulation: A comparison trial focused on substance use and aggression.
 Journal of Clinical Psychology, 71, 964-978.